georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 }
 ```

-it queries our backend Express server via the `backendCheck()` function, and resets the subscriptions and listeners.

-One criteria for telling whether the `graph-store` message sent was our authentication token is that the message was sent by our backend ship, see the `isMine` variable.
-In this example we have `havbex`, the public dcSpark star, but make sure that in your app you write in the ship that you will be using.

 The `backendCheck()` function will call our Express backend server API, sending a JSON payload with the ship name and the token extracted by Urbit Visor.
-The function is calling the `/check` function, which we haven't written yet at the server, so let's go back to `server.js` and do just that.
+The function is calling the `/check` endpoint, which we haven't written yet at the server, so let's go back to `server.js` and do just that.

 ```js
 app.post("/check", check);